chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/identity-examples/enforce-github-identity/index.md

 terraform destroy
 ```

-This will destroy the sample policy, the role-binding, and the identity created in this guide.
+This will destroy the role-binding, and the identity created in this guide.
 However, you'll need to destroy the `example-group` group yourself with `chainctl`.

 ```sh
 chainctl iam groups rm example-group